Yuan-Meng/personal_website_2.0/content/posts/concurrency_101/index.md

 ---
-title: "Preparing for Multithreading and Concurrency Interviews"
+title: "Multithreading and Concurrency 101 for ML Engineers"
 date: 2026-03-07
 categories: ["coding", "distributed systems"]
 toc: true
 math: true
 ---

-# How to Prepare a Chinese New Year Feast in Two Hours
+# How to Get a Chinese New Year Feast Ready in Two Hours

 I don't like cooking much since it takes me two hours to prepare two dishes.
 I always wondered how my family managed to prepare a dozen dishes for the Chinese New Year feast in the same amount of time.